Web Accessibility

 Accessible Documents

-Placing content on a web page is generally preferable to linking to a PDF or Microsoft Office document because it's the easiest way to ensure that your content is accessible to all users.
+Placing content on a web page is nearly always preferable to linking to a PDF or Microsoft Office document because it's the easiest way to ensure that your content is accessible to all users.
 If you must produce other document formats for public consumption, please familiarize yourself with how to make those documents accessible.